ashishprajapati2006/Reboot-Rajasthan/README.md

 ## 🎯 Project Overview

-SAAF-SURKSHA is an advanced civic issue management platform designed for Rajasthan state.
+REBOOT RAJASTHAN is an advanced civic issue management platform designed for Rajasthan state.
 It leverages YOLOv8 computer vision, PostGIS geospatial capabilities, and blockchain-inspired verification mechanisms to ensure transparent and accountable governance.

 ### Key Features